Hakky54/trust-me/README.md

 [![Apache2 license](https://img.shields.io/badge/license-Aache2.0-blue.svg)](https://github.com/Hakky54/sslcontext-kickstart/blob/master/LICENSE)

 # Trust Me 🔐
 A proof-of-concept GUI for prompting an user when a certificate is not trusted yet.
+The ssl configuration will be reloaded during runtime.

 This GUI app demonstrates the feature of [Trusting additional new certificates at runtime](https://github.com/Hakky54/sslcontext-kickstart?tab=readme-ov-file#trust-additional-new-certificates-at-runtime) from the library [sslcontext-kickstart](https://github.com/Hakky54/sslcontext-kickstart)
 It might occur that your truststore has outdated certificates and is not easy to maintain or it just calls servers which has recently updated their certificates.